 We have made significant changes to our cancer services and will continue to keep services under review.

 Chemotherapy and surgery

+We are also working very closely with partner NHS organisations and the independent sector to review the best approach for delivering surgical treatments for our patients.
 While non-urgent surgeries are still postponed, we are working together to carry out essential surgeries based on clinical need.
 This will be in line with national and local guidance and may not be done in our own hospitals.